MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/developing-a-universal-windows-platform-app-with-custom-capabilities.md

 must request access to a Custom capability from a Capability Owner.
 The request should have the following:

--   App PFN acquired from the Windows Store
+-   App PFN (Package Family Name) acquired from the Windows Store
 -   The name of the custom capability
 -   Signature Hash of the app signing cert which can be generated from your .cer file using certutil.exe.
 The certificate must be SHA-256.